dolliars/heyheather/_posts/2019-11-24-pick-a-pickup.md

 Now [a pickup][wiki-pickup] is a device that transforms energy from one form to another.
 A broader term for a device like this is [a transducer][wiki-transducer].
-In the case of an electric guitar, it'll take the vibrations produced by a moving string and converts them into an electrical signal which is then amplified.
+In the case of an electric guitar, it'll take the vibrations produced by a moving string and will convert them into an electrical signal which is then amplified.
 Most of the time electric guitars will have magnetic pickups which are wrapped in copper wire.
 They create a magnetic field that magnetizes the guitar strings which are composed of some type of